openstack/openstack-ansible/doc/source/install-guide-revised-draft/overview-requirements.rst

    network interface.
 This works for small environments, but it can cause problems when your environment grows.

-For the best performance, reliability and scalability, deployers should consider a network configuration that contains the following features:
+For the best performance, reliability and scalability in a production environment, deployers should consider a network configuration that contains the following features:

 * Bonded network interfaces: Increases performance and/or reliability (dependent on bonding architecture).